-Respirable crystalline silica is comprised of quartz (the most common form), cristobalite, and trydimite particles that are four microns in diameter (approximately 100 times smaller than beach sand) and smaller; it is generated when cutting, sawing, grinding, drilling, and crushing stone, rock, concrete, brick, block, and mortar.
+Respirable crystalline silica is comprised of quartz (the most common form), cristobalite, and tridymite particles that have a 50% cut point of four microns in diameter (approximately 100 times smaller than beach sand); it is generated when cutting, sawing, grinding, drilling, and crushing stone, rock, concrete, brick, block, and mortar.
 Exposures may also occur during foundry work, hydraulic fracturing, road construction and repair, and during the manufacture of products such as glass, pottery, ceramics, brick, concrete, and artificial stone.

 Employees exposed to excessive respirable crystalline silica concentrations are at increased risk of developing serious diseases such as silicosis, lung cancer, chronic obstructive pulmonary disease (COPD), and kidney disease.
 As such, OSHA has developed standards for the protection of employees in general, construction, and maritime industries who are exposed to respirable crystalline silica.
 This webinar will provide an overview of these OSHA standards, the performance of respirable crystalline exposure assessments, and the control of employee exposures to respirable crystalline silica.